pombase/website/src/docs/datasets/index.md

 ### The ${database_name} use API

 The [${database_name} API](/documentation/api) allows
-retrieval of data from code, and from the command line.
+retrieval of data from code and from the command line.

  - [API documentation](/documentation/api)